-The 2014 Compliance Report assesses the performance of the participating companies (Participants) in the Canadian Children's Food and Beverage Advertising Initiative (CAI) in meeting their public commitments under the program.
-This Report covers the period from January 1 to December 31, 2014.
+The 2015 Compliance Report assesses the performance of the participating companies in the Canadian Children's Food and Beverage Advertising Initiative in complying with their public commitments under the program.
+This Report covers the period from January 1 to December 31, 2015.